Culture Shock in Malaysia

 Saving face is a central aspect of Malaysian culture.
 Malaysians strive to build harmonious relationships and it is imperative to avoid public shame or embarrassment.
 Expats should always treat their Malaysian counterparts with respect and should never argue or show anger towards another person in public.
 Should there be a problem, it is better to discuss it in private.

 As a result of this cultural nuance, the Malaysian communication style is not always direct.
-Malaysians may not always give a direct answer to a question in order not to offend anyone.
-This may be frustrating for those who are used to a more direct communication style, particularly in the corporate environment, and expats need to learn to exercise patience.
+So as not to offend anyone, Malaysians may give a vague answer to a question.
+This may be frustrating for those who are used to a more direct communication style, particularly in a business environment, and expats need to learn to exercise patience.

 Language barrier in Malaysia